Jealousy can lead to the sins of hate and bitterness.

 shepherd who looked after the family's herds.
 Adam must have told his

-sons they needed to offer a sacrifice to God to show how sorry they were for
+sons that they needed to offer a sacrifice to God to show Him how sorry

 Abel wanted to make a special sacrifice to God.
 So he chose his best